On the connectedness of the space of codimension one foliations on a closed 3-manifold

 \begin{thmin} Let $M$ be a closed oriented $3$-manifold, $\PP(M)$ the space of smooth transversely oriented plane fields on $M$ and $\FF(M)$ the space of smooth codimension one foliations on $M$.
 The inclusion of $\FF(M)$ in $\PP(M)$ induces a bijection between connected components. \end{thmin}

-This improves the main result of the author's PhD dissertation \cite{Ey}.
-We do not know, however, whether we have a bijection between \emph{path}-connected components, i.e. whether the map $\pi_0\FF(M)\overset{\iota_*}{\to} \pi_0\PP(M)$ is \emph{injective}.
+Theorem \ref{t:main} improves the main result of the author's PhD dissertation \cite{Ey}, which states that any two $C^\infty$ foliations homotopic as plane fields can be connected by a continuous path of $C^1$ foliations.
+What was missing in \cite{Ey} in order to remain in the $C^\infty$ class was the path-connectedness of the space of smooth $\Z^2$-actions on the segment (cf. Section \ref{s:cleaning}).
+C.~Bonatti and the author have since proved the \emph{connectedness} of this space \cite{B-E}, which, combined to \cite{Ey}, gives Theorem \ref{t:main}.
+Path-connectedness, however, remains out of reach, for actions as well as foliations: we do not know whether the map $\pi_0\FF(M)\overset{\iota_*}{\to} \pi_0\PP(M)$ is \emph{injective}.
 In $\PP(M)$, which is locally contractible, connected and path-connected components are the same, but this is not clear in $\FF(M)$, which is a closed subset with empty interior.
-More will be said on this matter in Section \ref{s:cleaning}.

 Surjectivity between higher homotopy groups, on the other hand, is easier to obtain.
-The following result can be derived from our techniques and will be completely proved here for $k=1$ (cf. Theorem \ref{t:malleable}):
+The following result can be derived from our techniques.
+We give a complete proof for $k=1$ (cf. Theorem \ref{t:malleable}) and a sketch for the general case (cf. end of Section \ref{s:malleable}).

 \begin{thmin} Let $M$ be a closed oriented $3$-manifold, $\PP(M)$ the space of smooth transversely oriented plane fields on $M$ and $\FF(M)$ the space of smooth codimension one foliations on $M$.
 For any $k\ge1$, the map $\pi_k\FF(M)\overset{\iota_*}{\to} \pi_k\PP(M)$ induced by the inclusion is \emph{surjective}. \end{thmin}